microsoft/TemplateStudio/docs/getting-started-developers.md

 1. Clone this repo to your local machine
 2. Open the solution [Big.sln](../code/)
 3. Set the project `Installer` as `Startup project` for the solution.
-This is the Visual Studio Extension project for *Windows Template Studio*.
+This is the Visual Studio Extension project for *Template Studio*.
 4. Configure the `Installer` project to launch the [Visual Studio Experimental instance](https://msdn.microsoft.com/library/bb166560(v=vs.140).aspx) when run.

    - Open the `Installer` project properties.